 How to claim this amount?

 The term “filing tax” returns usually invokes an allergic reaction that somehow ends up in hyperventilation and asking existential questions such as “When did we grow up?
 How do we stop this?”.
 Wait.
 Relax.
 Breathe.
-Don’t worry.
-It’s quite easy.
 You can do it online here.

-The importance of health insurance cannot be stressed upon enough, not only because it makes falling sick affordable (horrible thing to say but think about it) but also because of tax benefits.
+The importance of health insurance cannot be stressed upon enough, not only because it makes falling sick affordable, but also because of tax benefits.

 Lastly, kudos on getting this far in this article.
-How you’ve grown up!
 Yes, you may feel proud now.
-In reality, this topic is very vast and technical with so many clauses and subsections that you will soon need a senior citizen health plan if we don’t draw a line somewhere.
+In reality, this topic is very vast and technical with clauses and subsections that you will soon need a senior citizen health plan if we don’t draw a line somewhere.

 Recommended Read: Got a preventive health check-up?
 Don’t forget to claim tax deduction